Igoumenitsa: History

 Gitanae was a meeting place of the Epirote League (Livy 42.38.1).
 A spur near Philiates between the Kalamas River, the acropolis had a fine semicircular tower.
 A small theater, towers, and gateways which are still visible.
 The Kalamas may have been navigable to this point.
 The city was destroyed by the Romans in 167 BC and later on it was annexed into the Roman Empire.
-It was ruled by Ottoman Empire and was renamed as "Reşadiye" in 1909 honour of Mehmet V, Ottoman Sultan between 1909 and 1918.
+It was ruled by Ottoman Empire and was renamed as "Reşadiye" in 1909 in honour of Mehmet V, Ottoman Sultan between 1909 and 1918.
 During Italo-Turkish War, Hamidiye torpedo boat was sunk by an Italian destroyer on December 30, 1912 in here.

-After the liberation of the region from Ottoman rule during the Balkan wars in 1913, the city name was Grava, a name that stayed in use until 1938, when the town became head of the prefecture of Thesprotia and was then renamed to Igoumenitsa.
+After the liberation of the region from Ottoman rule during the Balkan Wars in 1913, the city name was Grava, a name that stayed in use until 1938, when the town became head of the prefecture of Thesprotia and was then renamed to Igoumenitsa.
 The town was destroyed in 1944 during the Axis occupation of Greece and a new settlement grew up around the new ferry terminal in the 1950s and 1960s.

 Igoumenitsa was burnt by the Italian Fascist army in November 1940.
-At September 30, 1943, a representative of the international Red Cross, having visited the city recorded that the Greek population was expelled from Igoumenitsa and its population had to find refuge to the mountains.
-Following World War II, the Muslim Cham Albanian residents of Igoumenitsa were expelled after large parts of them collaborated with the invading German forces.
+After the creation of the pro-Axis Cham Albanian organisation (Këshilla) in mid-1942 violence was accelerated and on February 19, 1942, a group of Cham Albanians militias murdered Giorgos Vasilakos, head of the prefecture of Thesprotia in Igoumenitsa.
+On 30 September 1943, a representative of the International Red Cross, having visited the city, recorded that the Greek population was expelled from Igoumenitsa and its population had to find refuge to the mountains.
+Following World War II, the Muslim Cham Albanian residents of Igoumenitsa were expelled after parts of them collaborated with the invading German forces.
+They were relocated further north under instructions by the German Wehrmacht.
 The Cham-dialect of the Albanian language is still spoken by a minority of inhabitants in the town and the surrounding area.